-We work together in a variety of ways to optimize your cancer care, including treatment planning conferences, multidisciplinary clinic visits, and follow evidenced-based treatment developed from years of oncology research at MD Anderson Cancer Center in Houston.
+We work together in a variety of ways to optimize your cancer care, including treatment planning conferences, multidisciplinary clinic visits, and follow evidenced-based treatment.
 Every patient is evaluated by a team of physicians to determine a multidisciplinary treatment plan, specifically designed for you.

 Gynecologic oncologists undergo extensive post-graduate training after receiving their MD/DO and complete four years of OB/GYN residency training, followed by an additional three to four years of gynecologic oncology fellowship training.
 Gynecologic oncologists are surgical oncologists expertly trained in advanced techniques, including complex open oncologic surgery and minimally invasive surgery such as laparoscopy and robotics.
 They offer comprehensive individualized cancer treatment discussion and planning, including the discussion of fertility-sparing gynecologic cancer treatment if it is appropriate and work closely with other oncology and women’s health clinicians to provide the best treatment for our patients.

-As part of Scripps MD Anderson, we have close relationships with other oncology specialties and offer a wide array of cancer support services.
+At Scripps, we have close relationships with other oncology specialties and offer a wide array of cancer support services.
 We also focus our attention on excellent communication and accessibility for our patients and referring clinicians.
-Learn more about your cancer care team and Scripps MD Anderson's multidisciplinary approach to treatment.
+Learn more about your cancer care team and Scripps' multidisciplinary approach to treatment.

 Gynecologic cancer is cancer that affects a woman’s reproductive organs, including the ovaries, uterus, cervix, vagina and vulva.
 A woman’s risk of developing any of these cancers generally increases with age.